Skip to Content

 Alternative to baking/roasting

-If you do not have an oven, you can pan-fry the chicken instead.
+If you do not have an oven, pan-fry the chicken with a large skillet.
 Use a sharp knife to cut a few slits at the thick part of the chicken thighs.
-Otherwise, the part that is near to the bone may not be cooked fully when the skin has already turned to the desired color.
+Otherwise, the part near the bone may not be cooked fully when the skin has already turned to the desired color.
 You can consider using a non-stick pan to reduce the use of oil and avoid the skin from sticking to the pan.
+Lastly, use an air-fryer which requires less oil.

 Serving suggestion